sflavelle/writing/Begin Again/Chapters/Part 3/08 Here We Go Again/3 Detective Marina.md

 "Well, let's assume for a sec.
 She, or at least this group of Octolings she was with, took it.
 Why might they do that?"

 "Uhh, w-well.
 They'd need the power."
-Marina thought hard, recalling what she remembered of her time underground.
+Marina thought hard, recalling what she remembered of her life underground.
 "Octopia never really got off the ground with energy storage, we always just siphoned power where we could.
 Something like the Great Zapfish would let them power their entire underground network."

 "Just like Inkopolis."